sframe-wg/sframe/draft-omara-sframe.md

 # Background
-Modern multi-part conference call systems include SFU server to efficiently forward the RTP streams to the end points based on their bandwidth.
-In order for the SFU to work properly it needs to access and modify some metadata about these streams which is not possible if the RTP packets are end to end encrypted and authenticated.
-So two layers of encryptions and authentication are required:
+Modern multi-party video call systems use Selective Forwarding Unit (SFU) servers to efficiently route RTP streams to call endpoints based on factors such as available bandwidth, desired video size, codec support, and other factors.
+In order for the SFU to work properly though, it needs to be able to access RTP data, which is not possible if the entire RTP packets are end- to-end encrypted and authenticated.

-	1- E2EE between the endpoints
+As such, two layers of encryptions and authentication are required:
-	2- HBH between the the endpoints and SFU
+	1- Hop-by-hop (HBH) encryption of media and metadata between the the endpoints and SFU 2- End-to-end encryption of media between the endpoints

-Intuitively SRTP+DTLS is used for HBH encryption, however it is more challenging to design the E2EE due to the bandwidth overhead, mainly the extra authentication tag per packet.
+While DTLS-SRTP can be used as an efficient HBH mechanism, it is inherently point-to-point and therefore not suitable for a SFU context.
+In addition, given the various scenarios in which video calling occurs, minimizing the bandwidth overhead of end-to-end encryption is also an important goal.

 ~~~~~
   +-------------------------------+-------------------------------+^+